 Because our college is officially a non-grading, non-ranking institution, all grades above "Satisfactory" must be listed on the CV.
 Other schools list these grades on official transcripts for programs to review when considering students for interview.
 If this information is not included on your CV, interview spots may be filled before programs are notified of our internal grades in the MSPE.
 Letters of commendation and honors grades are typically given to only the top 25% of any group and are truly worthy of distinction.
 Remember the correct terminology is letter of commendation or honors for an individual grade.

 Seek out a neutral pair of eyes to review your CV.
-The Career Advising Office can assist or ask a friend/mentor.
+Feel free to contact Stacy Drake if you have any questions.

-During the residency application season for fourth-year students your CV needs to be prepared as early as possible as faculty members might request a copy in order to produce a letter of recommendation.
+During the residency application season for fourth-year students, the CV needs to be prepared as early as possible as faculty members might request a copy in order to produce a letter of recommendation.
+A CV is no longer required for the residency application itself, but is good to have available nonetheless.
+Keeping it updated will help you as you develop in your career.